tobegit3hub/seagull/docs/2014-10-18-implement-i18n-with-angular-translate.md

 });
 ```

-Then we can use it all my HTML files.
+Then we can use it all our HTML files.
 I will take seagull/views/index.html for example.

 ```
 <a class="navbar-brand" href="/">{{'seagull'|translate}}</a>